CompAndSave/hugo-decap-cas/content/posts/how-to-replace-drum-on-brother-printer-a-step-by-step-guide.md

 **Step 2:** Press the 'OK' button for 2-3 seconds.

 **Step 3:** Press the 'Up' arrow or '1' keys to reset the counter.

+## Drum In Brother Printer: Common Issues & Solutions After Replacing

+Even after replacing the drum in a Brother printer, some common issues may still occur.
+Here are a few problems and their solutions so you can print again hassle-free.

+### 1. Replace Drum Error

+If you see the 'Replace Drum' on your printer's display after replacing the drum, it's likely due to a faulty or damaged drum unit.
+To fix the Brother change drum error, try the following solutions:

+* Try reinstalling the drum unit to ensure it's properly seated.
+* If the problem continues, the drum unit might be damaged from shipping or during installation, and you may need to get a new one.
+* You can also reset the drum counter to get past this error, as mentioned before.

+### 2. No Printout

+If your Brother printer is not producing any printouts, here are some steps to troubleshoot the issue:

+* Ensure the printer is plugged in and the power button is turned on.
+* Verify that both the toner cartridge and drum units are correctly installed.
+* Sometimes, documents get stuck in the print queue.
+Go to your computer’s print settings and clear any pending jobs.

+### 3. Poor Print Quality

+If you're experiencing poor print quality with your Brother printer, there are several steps you can take to troubleshoot and improve the situation:

+* Make sure you are using the correct type of paper for your printer.
+Using the wrong paper can cause issues with how the toner sticks to the page.
+* Dust or dirt on the corona wire can affect print quality.
+Clean it according to your printer's manual, or follow the steps we mentioned a while ago.
+* High humidity or direct sunlight can affect print quality.
+Move your printer to a cooler or drier place if necessary.

+### 4. ‘No Toner’ Message

+If you receive a "No Toner" message after installing the new drum, it may indicate an issue with the toner cartridge's connection to the drum unit.

+* Remove the toner cartridge and ensure it is securely connected to the drum unit without dust or debris.
+* If the problem is in the toner, here’s a guide for Common Toner Cartridge Problems and Solutions.
+* If the issue persists, consider replacing the toner cartridge.